Alexvanderwal/weekly-nerd/README.md

 # weekly-nerd

 ## Articles
-1. Hackaton
+1. Hackaton - This one is for my gappies
 2. Good design shows humanity

-"Blog" for the weekly nerd :)
+3. How technological knowledge can improve design
+4. We created the web together, we can destroy it together
+5. The bridge between backend & frontend is a myth created by anxious and stubborn developers.
+(What's next)

 ## sketchnotes for the weekly nerds
 * <details>